How to clean and sanitize the kennel with the arrival of the heat

 Once a week, take a moment to give the dog house a more thorough cleaning:

-• Remove all washable items and put them in the washing machine at 40°C with a delicate detergent and, if possible, a detergent specifically designed for pet items.
+• Remove anything that is washable and put it in the washing machine at 40°C with a delicate detergent and, if possible, one specifically designed for pet items.

 • If you want a natural sanitizing effect, add half a cup of baking soda and a few drops of tea tree or lavender essential oil (both known for their antibacterial properties, but be careful with the quantities: they must be well diluted and never used directly on the dog's skin).